Surjya Kanta Hazarika: Books

 ‘Dr. William Carey, Atmaram Sarma Aru Asamiya Bhashar Pratham Chapa Grantha Dharmapustak’ (Dr. William Carey, Atmaram Sarma and the first Assamese Printed Book ‘Dharmapustak’) 2017:

 ‘Dharmapustak’ was the first Assamese printed book published by American Missionaries in 1813.
 It was the Assamese translation of the Bible done by Atmaram Sarma at the initiative of British Missionary Dr. William Carey.
-Dr. Surjya Kanta Hazarika has documented important aspects related to the publishing of the book which was a very significant event in the development of modern Assamese publishing industry as well as Assamese literature.
+Dr. Surjya Kanta Hazarika has documented important aspects related to the publishing of the book which was significant in the development of modern Assamese publishing industry as well as Assamese literature.

 Asamor Jatiyo Sangeet Aru Itihaas (The State Anthem of Assam and Its History), 2016:

 This research oriented book highlights the historical significance of ‘O Mur Aponar Desh’, the state anthem of Assam.

 Anya Ek Dristikonere Sahityarathi Lakshminath Bezbaroa (Sahityarathi Lakshminath Bezbarua from A Different Perspective) 2019:

-Sahityarathi Lakshminath Bezbarua, one of the stalwarts of Assamese literature and culture played a very significant role in the crusade against attempts to deprive Assamese language of its independent identity.
-His contribution to the field of literature and society is immense and Dr. Surjya Kanta Hazarika, through this 403 page book, Dr. Hazarika is trying to explore some lesser highlighted yet significant aspects of Bezbarua's persona and his contribution to Assamese society and culture.

 Sahityarathi Lakshminath Bezbaruar Sangbadikota (Sahityrathi Lakshminath Bezbarua’s Journalism) 2021:

 Sahityarathi Lakshminath Bezbarua was one of the stalwarts of Assamese literature and language.
 He was one of the pioneers of the struggle for the identity of Assamese language.
 Apart from his role in literature and culture, he was also one of the pioneers in Assamese journalism.
 Bezbarua gave birth to a new era in Assamese literature and journalism as the editor of newspapers ‘Jonaki’ and ‘Bahi’.
 These magazines, in fact, were the platforms that nourished and catapulted many Assamese authors and journalists who became famous later.
 Dr. Surjya Hazarika explores these aspects of Bezbarua in this book.

 Unabingsha Satikat Prakashita Asomar Grantha Itihas (The history of Books on Assam Printed and Published during 19th Century from different Places of Assam, India and Abroad):

-This well researched and well documented book is definitely a treasure of Assamese literature and academia.
-Apart from books on literature, culture, history & heritage etc. Dr. Hazarika has also covered the books on geography, mathematics, dictionaries and even school textbooks published in the period between 1801 and 1900.
-The book encompasses the detailed description of the process of making blocks for Assamese printing press and historical facts related to the setting up of the printing press in Assam.
-This book is a valuable historical document related to evolution of Assamese printing and publishing industry also.
+Apart from books on literature, culture, history & heritage etc. Dr. Hazarika has also covered the books on geography, mathematics, dictionaries, and even school textbooks published in the period between 1801 and 1900.
+The book encompasses the detailed description of the process of making blocks for Assamese printing press, and historical facts related to the setting up of the printing press in Assam.
+This book is an historical document related to evolution of Assamese printing, and publishing industry.

 Bhupendar Xoite Xannidhyar Kisu Mitha Sowaran (Sweet Reminiscence of Dr. Bhupen Hazarika’s Association) 2022:

 This coffee table book, which includes many rare photographs, highlights the moments of interactions between Dr. Bhupen Hazarika and Dr. Surjya Kanta Hazarika during their 40 years long association.